meet3101/python-stateful-firewall/README.md

 pytest
 ```

+## Notes
+Developed and tested on WSL2 (Ubuntu 22.04).
+Packet capture is scoped to specific interfaces and ports using BPF filters (e.g. `iface="lo", filter="tcp port 80"`) for reliable, reproducible demonstration in a virtualized network environment.

 ## Limitations / Future Work
 - Currently logs decisions rather than dropping packets at the kernel level (would require NFQUEUE/iptables integration for true enforcement)
 - Rate-limiting thresholds are static — could be made adaptive based on traffic baseline
 - No persistence of blocklist across restarts

 ## What I Learned
-Building the stateful connection table required understanding TCP's three-way handshake and how firewalls distinguish "new" vs "established" traffic — the core concept behind how real stateful firewalls (like iptables' conntrack module) work under the hood.
+Building the stateful connection table required understanding TCP's three-way handshake and how firewalls distinguish "new" vs "established" traffic — the core concept behind how real stateful firewalls (like Linux's `iptables`/`conntrack` module) work under the hood, tracking connections by a 5-tuple (source IP, source port, destination IP, destination port, protocol) in a kernel-level hash table for fast lookups.